torhve/blag/raspberry-pi-davis-vue-weather-station-with-custom-frontend.md

 #### Start weewx and check that it's logging OK

+You should see successful pushes to database in the logfile after you run these commands:

+    service weewx start
+    tail -f /var/log/messages

 #### Install [AmatYr](http://github.com/torhve/amatyr) on the web server

+Read its own [Readme](https://github.com/torhve/Amatyr/blob/master/README.md) over at github.
+Fair warning, project is still in a bit of flux so expect some errors in the doc.

 ## A few pictures of the setup